Updated April 2023

 Further, Parse.ly’s content personalization is content- and user-specific.
 This means that our personalization can be geared toward what topics a reader has already shown interest in, or what we know about their role or industry.
 GA’s personalization is about the site structure, simply suggesting URLs in a similar folder, like “blog” which severely limits true personalization.

 An example of this personalization power in action is the use-case from publishing giant Gannett, who worked with Parse.ly to develop a personalized content module of ‘Trending Stories in [location]’ as the COVID-19 virus began taking over headlines globally.

 This custom module lives at the bottom of posts on certain publications in Gannett’s network.

 Powered by Parse.ly’s API, this module is responsive to the audience’s desires in real time.
 It creates content recommendations based on engagement, topics, and location data.

 6. Unearth and optimize hidden gems in your content archive with Parse.ly’s predictive analytics

 Our platform allows you to easily identify your hidden gems that only need a little extra attention to boost performance and increase engagement.

 Parse.ly uses predictive analytics and an Evergreen Report to surface content that has the highest propensity of becoming evergreen, meaning content that has a shelf-life of longer than three days.
 Knowing this allows you to focus your attention on promoting that content to increase the likelihood of it becoming evergreen in the future and maximize exposure from the get-go.

 With GA, this sort of effort would be highly labor-intensive and less actionable.
 You’d have to repeat this process each time you want to refresh content.
 With Parse.ly, it’s already baked into our dashboard.

 7. Measure the content that drives the highest value over all social networks

-Parse.ly has integrations with all social platforms, allowing you to identify the social and external content that is driving the right audiences for your organization through our dashboard.
+Parse.ly has integrations with several social platforms, allowing you to identify the social and external content that is driving the right audiences for your organization through our dashboard.
 Sort social engagement through Parse.ly by referrals, interactions, and a combination of the two.